-*- coding: utf-8 -*-

 def validate_device(gpu_id):

-"""Validate the input device id (GPU id) is valid on the given
+"""Validate the input GPU ID is valid on the given environment.

 Parameters